ahlashkari/SCsVulSegLytix/README.md

 # Performance Metrics

-Below are the accuracy, precision, recall, and F1 score of SCsVulSegLyzer on the test set for vulnerability classification per vulnerability type:
+Below are the accuracy, precision, recall, and F1 score of SCsVulSegLytix on the test set for vulnerability classification per vulnerability type:

 | Vulnerability     | Accuracy | Recall | Precision | F1 Score |
 |------------------|----------|--------|-----------|----------|